FREE SUPPORT +1.202-510-8094

-The African Diaspora Business Roundtable (ADBR) is a Washington, D.C.-based SME trade association and professional consulting firm affiliated with the African Union Permanent Representative Mission to the U.S. ADBR is the premier network of Diaspora business leaders from across the U.S. who connect on a regular basis to identify business opportunities in Africa in partnership with African SMEs.
+The African Diaspora Business Roundtable (ADBR) is a national Washington, D.C.-based SME trade association and professional consulting firm, an "organization of organizations".
+ADBR is the premier network of Diaspora business leaders from across the U.S. who connect on a regular basis to identify business opportunities in Africa in partnership with African SMEs.
 Our members bring a wide variety of skills, financial capacity, and interests to the table.

 Vision: Unite and coordinate the efforts of the Business Diaspora Private Sector to enhance trade and investment with Africa through advocacy and program administration with effective training.